Otonabee–South Monaghan: Attractions

-Lang Pioneer Village Museum is a living history museum located in the hamlet of Lang.
-Lang Pioneer Village is owned and operated by the County of Peterborough and is open to the public from approximately mid-May to mid-September.
-In addition to the regular season, Lang Pioneer Village offers various education programs and hosts a number of popular special events throughout the summer and fall seasons.
+Lang Pioneer Village Museum is a living history museum located in Lang.

 The Lang-Hastings Trail is a 33 km rail trail that runs between Peterborough and Hastings, and passes through Keene and other areas.
 It is part of the Trans-Canada Trail, the longest trail build in the country.

+The Otonabee-South Monaghan Public Library is located in Keene.

+Funded in 2007, the Keene Pumpkin Festival is a annual Fall Festival that features vendors, a car show, and petting zoo.

 Transportation

 The area is served by the small Keene/Elmhirst's Resort Airport and Keene/Elmhirst's Resort Water Aerodrome.

 Education

 Keene has a school of approximately 600 students called North Shore Public School.
 This school is the main elementary school for families in Keene, as well as those on outlying farms.
 North Shore is a feeder school for Thomas A. Stewart Secondary School.